-Today I am reminded me that God has all of us on our own paths, and we shouldn’t compare the way God has us walking to any other persons path.
+God has all of us on our own paths, and it’s easy to compare the way God has us walking to another person’s journey.

-Some of us appear to have similar paths, and some of our paths look completely different from each other.
+Although some of us may appear to have similar paths, there are others of us who are traveling paths that look completely different from each other.

-But for some, Mother’s Day is not the happy hallmark holiday you see plastered on a jewelry store ad.
-It is in fact nothing more than a reminder of what they do not have.
+For some, Mother’s Day just isn’t the happy hallmark holiday you see plastered on a jewelry store ad.

-But I also thank Him that he is constantly reminding me that my path is not the only way his children walk.
-I want to always be open to seeing the paths of others, and never get so caught up in my own path that I begin to think my way is the only way.
+I want to remember to be open to seeing the paths of others, and never get so caught up in my own path that I begin to think my way is the only way.